venissafernandes/PythonPlayground/README.md

 # PythonPlayground
-This repository contains the few Python programs I has played around with
+This repository contains the few Python programs I have toyed with